bennyguitar/ImageCache/README.md

 Ideally you would call these methods in the <code>didReceiveMemoryWarning</code> method of your ViewController or before entering the background in the App Delegate <code>applicationDidEnterBackground:(UIApplication *)application</code> method.

+## Design Caveats ##

+So one part of the design process for me was to remove extra-long method names and calls, and the other part was for the primary use of one ImageCache per App.
+To meet these guidelines, I created the ImageCache to only use class methods that operate on the <code>[ImageCache sharedCache]</code> instance behind the scenes.
+This means that the function calls end up being something like this <code>[ImageCache dumpCache]</code> instead of <code>[[ImageCache sharedCache] dumpCache]</code>, which may be more idiomatic Objective-C. If you would like to use multiple ImageCache classes (who knows, you might just want to) for a single application, I suggest turning those methods into instance methods and changing all mentions of <code>[ImageCache sharedCache]</code> to <code>self</code>.
+That should free you up to use multiple cache instances in your app.

 ## License ##

 This repository is licensed under the standard MIT License.